Nadav-Katz/arxiv-authors-net/README.md

 ```
+## Building with breaks:
-While working, a folder named `network_data_files` is automatically created. the network generator saves checkpoints while generating, so if for some reason the code stopped, all you need to do is create an instance of `AuthorsNetwork` class, with the argument `resume=True`. when activated, the builder will look for the folder created with the previous builder, and will resume the process from the last paper processed:
+While working, a folder named `network_data_files` is automatically created. the network generator saves checkpoints of the processed data while generating it (and also cleans the used memory while doing so), so if for some reason the code stopped, all you need to do is create an instance of `AuthorsNetwork` class with the same arguments, and add `resume=True`. when activated, the builder will look for the folder created with the previous builder, and will resume the process from the last paper processed until iterating through `max_rows` is completed:
 ```python
 network = AuthorsNetwork(filename='arxiv-metadata-oai-snapshot.json',
                          max_rows=10000,